-GENERAL SETUP > SET INPUT SCALE % in Film mode.
+SET INPUT SCALE % in Broadcast mode, or GENERAL SETUP > SET INPUT SCALE % in Film mode.
 The amount of scaling to be applied to each control, entered as a percentage of the maximum that the control is capable of.

-Scaling of axes
+• Scaling of axes

 GENERAL SETUP > SET SCALES in Film mode.
 The amount of scaling to be applied to the axes.
-To automatically calculate the scale so the axis range matches the range of a FIZ pot controller, see page 63.
+To automatically calculate the scale so the axis range matches the range of a FIZ pot controller, see page 68.

-Damping
+• Damping

-GENERAL SETUP > SET DAMPING % in Film mode The amount of smoothing to be applied to the controls, in order to filter out sudden movements and twitches.
+SET DAMPING % in Broadcast mode, or GENERAL SETUP > SET DAMPING % in Film mode The amount of smoothing to be applied to the controls, in order to filter out sudden movements and twitches.